-2.1 Portico Academy Trust takes seriously its responsibility to protect and safeguard the welfare of children and young people in its care.
-"The welfare of the child is paramount" (Children Act 1989).
+- 2.1 Porters Grange takes seriously its responsibility to protect and safeguard the welfare of children and young people in its care.
+"The welfare of the child is paramount" (Children Act 1989). - 2.2 Section 175 of the Education Act 2002 places a statutory responsibility on the Trust to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school. - 2.3 This policy applies to all pupils, staff, parents, trustees, volunteers, students and visitors to our school. - 2.4 There are three main elements to our Child Protection Policy: Prevention - By ensuring that we practise safe recruitment in checking the suitability of all staff and volunteers who work with children; - Through establishing and maintaining a safe and positive environment and the teaching and pastoral support offered to pupils;

-- 2.2 Section 175 of the Education Act 2002 places a statutory responsibility on the Trust to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school. - 2.3 This policy applies to all pupils, staff, parents, trustees, volunteers, students and visitors to Portico Academy Trust. - 2.4 There are three main elements to our Safeguarding and Child Protection Policy: Prevention - By ensuring that we practice safe recruitment in checking the suitability of all staff and volunteers who work with children; - Through establishing and maintaining a safe and positive environment and the teaching and pastoral support offered to pupils; - By raising awareness of child protection issues and equipping children with the skills needed to keep them safe.
+• By raising awareness of child protection issues and equipping children with the skills needed to keep them safe.